 - Wall Street - Federal Hall (26 Wall Street)

-The building here was constructed in 1842 as the United States Custom House.
+This building was constructed in 1842 as the United States Custom House.
 The original Federal Hall, built in 1700 as the second city hall of the colony of New York, no longer exists.
 The United States government was established on this site, where in 1789, George Washington took the oath of office as the first president of the United States of America.

 “Even as antislavery gained white supporters, grassroots activism and a critique of white racism defined black abolitionism in New York.
-No issue weighed heavier on black New Yorkers than the threat of kidnapping as slave catchers from the South flooded into the city.” - David Ruggles
+No issue weighed heavier on black New Yorkers than the threat of kidnapping, as slave catchers from the South flooded into the city.” - David Ruggles

 - Foley Square - The new racial hierarchy that developed to justify American slavery quickly became entrenched in American society.
 The extent to which this racial philosophy influenced Americans’ perceptions of the world is reflected in the four statues here outside the historic Alexander Hamilton U.S. Custom House and National Museum of the American Indian.